DaWin: Training-free Dynamic Weight Interpolation for Robust Adaptation: Preliminary

 \subsection{Pilot Study}

-\textbf{Our goal.} We begin by conducting a pilot study to understand the benefits of dynamic interpolation, which adapts interpolation coefficients at a finer granularity (such as sample level, $\lambda(x)$), as opposed to using global coefficient $\lambda$ for all samples~\citep{wortsman2022robust, wortsman2022model}.
-To explore the upper limits of these methods, we experiment with ground truth labels as an \textit{oracle} to estimate upper-bound performance and understand the maximum potential of model interpolation methods.
+\textbf{Our goal.} We begin by conducting a pilot study to understand the benefits of dynamic interpolation, which adapts interpolation coefficients at a finer granularity (such as sample level, $\lambda(x)$), as opposed to using a global coefficient $\lambda$ for all samples~\citep{wortsman2022robust, wortsman2022model}.
+To explore the upper limits of these methods, we experiment with ground truth labels as an \textit{oracle}\footnote{We use the term \textit{oracle} to denote a scenario where we utilize the ground truth test label, and it should not be confused with \textit{optimal}.
+Optimality of $\lambda^{*}(x)$ regarding weight interpolation is further discussed in Tab \ref{tab:coefficient_optimality}.} to estimate upper-bound performance and understand the maximum potential of model interpolation methods.
 This study will further guide our method design in Sec.~\ref{sec:method} by approximating the oracle performance.

 \textbf{Setup and hypothesis.} We assess the top-1 classification accuracy of several approaches on ImageNet-1K (IN)~\citep{imagenet} and distribution-shifted benchmarks IN-V2/R/A/S/ObjNet~\citep{recht2019imagenet,hendrycks2021many,hendrycks2021natural,wang2019learning,NEURIPS2019_97af07a1} by fine-tuning the CLIP ViT-B/32\footnote{We employed the pre-trained model available at: \url{https://github.com/openai/CLIP}.} ~\citep{radford2021learning} on IN.
 Besides the individual models (zero-shot; ZS and fine-tuned; FT), we include a representative static interpolation method, WiSE-FT \citep{wortsman2022robust}, which determines the interpolation coefficient $\lambda$ via grid search on the ID validation set.
 Then, we implement two oracle interpolation methods: Dynamic Interpolation$\dagger$ per domain and per sample.
 For the domain-wise dynamic interpolation, oracle coefficients $\lambda^{*}(\mathcal{X})$ are determined by grid search over all test samples within each domain $\mathcal{X}$, such as art or sketch.
 In contrast, for sample-wise oracle interpolation coefficients $\lambda^{*}(x)$, we use negative X-entropy to measure models' expertise on a specific input $x$, which results in $\lambda^{*}(x) = \exp(-l(f(x;\theta_{1}),y))/(\exp(-l(f(x;\theta_{0}),y))+\exp(-l(f(x;\theta_{1}),y)))$.
 Note that we can regard the model $f(x;\theta)$ as an estimator of a conditional probability density function, e.g., $p_{\theta}(y|x)$.
 Then, given the equality between the X-entropy over the one-hot label and negative log-likelihood, $\lambda^{*}(x)$ can be interpreted as a posterior of Bernoulli distribution in the \textit{noise-contrastive estimation} \citep{gutmann2010noise}, i.e., $\lambda^{*}(x)=p_{\theta_{1}}(y|x)/(p_{\theta_{0}}(y|x)+p_{\theta_{1}}(y|x))$, which models the probability whether a data $(x,y)$ comes from the distribution $p_{\theta_{1}}(y|x)$.
 See Appendix \ref{appendix:sec:algo} for more.